artsCatalyst Fellows

 Future support

-Fellows in the AY25-26 cohort are encouraged to propose the courses they develop to their home department(s) for AY26-27.
+Fellows are encouraged to propose the courses they develop to their home department(s) for the following academic year.
 SAI will gladly cross-list any department-approved courses (ARTSINST) and will have limited funds available to support course activities and materials.
 Please note, SAI is not able to provide funding to cover instructor salaries, and all courses will require approval of at least one home department.

 This fellowship is administered by the Stanford Arts Institute (SAI) with support from the Office of the Vice President for the Arts.